fdraxler/PyTorch-AutoNEB/README.md

 ## Results

-The final MSTs for analysis with [Evaluate.ipynb] can be found at [https://drive.google.com/drive/folders/1VQvecH3lWntBD5H0VHyYU577DunvkQlb](this repository).
+The final MSTs for analysis with [Evaluate.ipynb](Evaluate.ipynb) can be found at [this repository](https://drive.google.com/drive/folders/1VQvecH3lWntBD5H0VHyYU577DunvkQlb).
-As of now, it contains only a subset of systems. [https://github.com/fdraxler/PyTorch-AutoNEB/issues/new](Open an issue) to request more systems.
+As of now, it contains only a subset of systems.
+[Open an issue](https://github.com/fdraxler/PyTorch-AutoNEB/issues/new) to request more systems.